thu-coai/EVA/README.md

 ### 5.1 Environment

 The inference code occupies only about 7000MB GPU memory.
 So generally a single GPU is enough.
+We provide 2 options to set up the environment.
+We recommend to use our docker directly to avoid the bugs in deepspeed.

-For convenience, please use the docker we provide to setup the environment:
+#### Option 1: Docker

 ```[bash]
 docker pull gyxthu17/eva:1.2